dsondak/optRBC/examples/README.md

 # Examples.

 This directory contains a number of examples and test cases for our parallelization of the optRBC code.
 The examples demonstrate performance results, how to visualize the temperature field, and how to calculate the nusselt number.
+At the very end of this examples README, there is a section with instructions to run [custom configurations](./README.md#running-on-custom-configurations).

 Each example will be composed of 3 parts:

 1. A shell script to execute.
 2. A description in this file of what is happening.
-3. A sample output file showing what the standard output of each shell sript should look like.
+3. A sample output file showing what the standard output of each shell script should look like.

 We strongly recommend that the examples are run on a `t2.2xlarge` instance on AWS with the Ubuntu 18.04 operating system, because these are the results that are presented and documented in the sample output files.
-Before we jump in, a few notes.
+Further replicability information is included in [Section 5.4](../README.md) of the main README.
+Before we jump in, a few notes:

-1. In general we have found that the OpenMP results are much easier to replicate and have much more consistent runtimes.
+1. In general we found that the OpenMP results are much easier to replicate and have much more consistent runtimes.
-2. We had one strange experience where a `t2.2xlarge` instance with a public ip starting in the 100 range gave very poor performance.
-Even though the hardware specs looked the same.
-If when spinning up an instance, the public IP is in that range, consider relaunching to try to get on that starts in the 30s, e.g., `35.175.132.17`.
+2. We had one strange experience where a `t2.2xlarge` instance with a public ip starting in the 100 range gave very poor performance, even though the hardware specs looked the same.
+If when spinning up an instance the public IP is in that range, consider relaunching to try to get on that starts in the 30s, e.g., `35.175.132.17`.
-3. These examples were run in the US East 1 (N. Virginia) region, so we enourage the reader to use that region.
+3. These examples were run in the US East 1 (N. Virginia) region, so we encourage the reader to use that region.
 4. We have noticed that the overall performance of the OpenMP code degrades after the MPI versions are run.
 This is very strange and tough to debug, but for the meantime we encourage the reader to run the examples in the order that they are presented, and keep in mind that once the MPI examples are run, results might be worse than before for OpenMP.
 Before the MPI versions are run, the OpenMP results should be extremely stable and replicable.